 Blurred Vision released their debut album 'Organised Insanity' in April 2015, to rave reviews and critical acclaim from the UK/Europe, US and Canada.
 Team Rock hailed their debut as "one of the best of 2015" and Record Collector Magazine called them "a Stadium/Arena sounding band with intellectual clout".

-A Viral video, the support and blessing of Pink Floyd legend Roger Waters, a sellout performance at The Beatles 50th Anniversary Concert in New York City, and the band who provide the soundtrack to the new Paramount Pictures feature film ‘Manhattan Undying’ - the future of this 3 piece musical force is set to be as rich, influential and inspiring as their background story of becoming a celebrated new Rock 'N' Roll band.
+A Viral video, the support and blessing of Pink Floyd legend Roger Waters, a sellout performance at The Beatles 50th Anniversary Concert in New York City, and the band who provide the soundtrack to the Paramount Pictures feature film ‘Manhattan Undying’ - the future of this group is a musical force set to be as rich, influential and inspiring as their background story of becoming a celebrated new Rock 'N' Roll band.